Haiming-Yang/gpt/src/gpt_genmod/README.md

 ## gpt_genmod
-Here are the instructions to run the codes to obtain results shown in <mark> [link to be updated] </mark>.
+Here are the instructions to run the codes to obtain results shown in [_A Modified Convolutional Network for Auto-encoding based on Pattern Theory Growth Function_ ](https://arxiv.org/abs/2104.02651).
 We show here the quick start version from scratch.

 **Assume we run everything from the root folder, gpt.**